jierdin/sprout/operating-agreement.md

 (a) Subject to the other provisions of the Agreement (including those governing Members’ respective rights to receive allocations of Net Profits and Net Losses and distributions of cash or other property, and to buy or sell interests), each interest shall have the rights, and be subject to the obligations, identical to those of each other interest of the same class and/or Series.

-(b) The aggregate number of Interests that the Company shall have authority to issue is Three Thousand Units (3000) consisting of One Thousand Five Hundred (1500) Voting Units and One Thousand Five Hundred (1500) Non-Voting Units.
+(b) The aggregate number of Interests that the Company shall have authority to issue is Ten Thousand Units (10000) consisting of Five Thousand (5000) Voting Units and Five Thousand (5000) Non-Voting Units.
 The Non-Voting interest holders although members, shall be passive, shall not have any power to vote, except as otherwise provided in this Agreement or by law, and shall only obtain a purely economic interest in the Company and/or the particular Series.

 Initial Unit Allocation:

-1. [[MEMBER ONE]]: 500 (Five Hundred) VOTING Units (50% Ownership)
+1. Eric Roberts: 10000 (One Thousand) VOTING Units (10% Ownership)

-2. [[MEMBER TWO]]:   500 (Five Hundred) VOTING Units (50% Ownership)
+2. David Murry:   1000 (One Thousand) VOTING Units (10% Ownership)

-3. Unallocated:500 (Five Hundred) VOTING Units
+3. David Pope:   1000 (One Thousand) VOTING Units (10% Ownership)

-4. Unallocated:1500 (One Thousand Five Hundred) NON-VOTING Units
+4. Victor Miller:   1000 (One Thousand) VOTING Units (10% Ownership)

+5. Unallocated: 1000 (One Thousand) VOTING Units

+6. Unallocated: 5000 (Five Thousand) NON-VOTING Units

-(c) Each Member’s holdings of Units shall be evidenced by this agreement and may additionally be a certificate in the form approved by the Manager.
+(c) Each Member’s holdings of Units shall be evidenced by this agreement and may additionally be a certificate in the form approved by the Manager, such as tokens issued on a cryptographic data network.

 ###### Section 8.06 - Voting Units: